 Finally, they returned to the lounge where one of the troopers was "overseeing" the rest of the crew and passenger during the inspection.
 There, the lieutenant put his official seal on the inspection form and on their papers before he bounced them the codes they'd need to get landing approval from the inner system and dock.
 After that, the military team left and Mikah ordered Aiden to take them in.
 Heading up to the bridge again as the cutters moved away, Aiden reached out to the in-system authorities and started asking for permission to approach and land downwell.
 Saturday, 313-1113: 3 am Another Brave New World

 That decision was also made because Mikah asked for a "secure" berth when offered options.
-This had been the best answer as ports on-world continued filling up.
+This was the best answer with ports on-world continuing to fill up.
 Mikah also said they'd be paying for the berth for the next month, so that cost the ship Cr 10,000.
 After they eventually settled onto the port and were shifted to their berth, Mikah was asked if they wanted fuel?
 Since they only needed forty-four tons of jump fuel and twelve tons of fuel for their power plant.
 That ended up costing them Cr 35,000.
 Mikah also requested a refresh of the consumables, for which they charged the ship Cr 20,000.

 Next, they had to deal with the passengers.
-The inspector was able to take his baggage and go and his Ident got him 'faster than normal' service.
-That meant he wasn't there long before he was gone.
-The port officials asked Mikah if she wanted medical support for waking up their low berth passengers and Mikah said she shouldn't need that.
-While the rest of the crew packed last minute items, Mikah brought Zimzod up to assist medically and Terin, because he was the ship's steward.
+The inspector was able to take his baggage and go, and his Ident got him 'faster than normal' service.
+That meant it wasn't long before he was gone.
+The port officials asked Mikah if she wanted medical support for waking up their low berth passengers?
+Mikah said she shouldn't need that.
+While the rest of the crew packed last minute items, Mikah brought Zimzod up to assist medically .
+Terin also came because he was the ship's steward.
 Then, they began the process of waking up the couple.

 Surprisingly, the two came out of cryo very swiftly and well.
 There were few "waking up" side effects and no larger issues.
 Either from the process or from pre-existing conditions, like the passenger who'd died on their trip to Wypoc.
 Entirely unaware of the processes involved, the woman actually thought that she'd been anesthetized to test how well she would handle being in a low berth.
-So, once she was awake she asked how soon they would leave for Regina?
-When Mikah said, "We're here." she did a double take and asked, "What?"
-Mikah repeated they'd landed on Regina and she and her companion were being woken up and could take the small parcels they'd carried aboard and go on their way.
+So, when she'd woken she asked how soon they would leave for Regina?
+When Mikah said, "We're here." the woman did a double take and asked, "What?"
+Mikah said they'd landed on Regina and she and her companion were being woken up, and could take the small parcels they'd brought aboard and go on their way.

-After that, Zimzod rented a vehicle for them to use for the next month and paid Cr 2,500 for a gravCar that would hold all of them and a small amount of baggage.
+Next, Zimzod rented a vehicle for them to use for the next month and paid Cr 2,500 for a gravCar that would hold all of them and a small amount of baggage.
 While they waited for the hoverCar to be brought around, they joked about where the suites would be this time?
 Rol asked if they'd repaired the wall in the last place and they joked about being sent back there as a punishment.
-After word came their vehicle was ready, they were moved from the berth to the open-air vehicle port.
+Word came their vehicle was ready, and they were moved from the berth to the open-air vehicle port.
 That surprised them as they realized "high security" meant what it said as far as their berth was concerned.

 Seeing that and the visible security, Zimzod was pleased no one would be blowing that place up or breaking in.
 Indeed, the visible armored security were in uniforms of the United Army of Regina, which also meant they were reserve forces which could be called on to fight in Imperial Reserve and Colonial formations.
 By the time they were free of the port and able to lift the grav-rental, it was nearing 9am in the morning, local time.
 So they all piled into the gravVan and were off to their suite.